rstudio/rstudio-conf-2022-program/bringing-people-together/tidy-transit-real-life-data.md

 talk_id: 22059
 talk_slug: tidy-transit-real-life-data
 talk_type: regular
+talk_tags: [design, interop, process, tidyverse]
 session_slug: bringing-people-together
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Tidy Transit: Real Life Data Modeling for Public Transportation
+talk_title: "Tidy Transit: Real Life Data Modeling for Public Transportation"
 # A short version of the title, suitable for small displays
 talk_title_short: Tidy Transit
 # A link to your talk's materials, when ready